Skip to main content

 Who needs to get an eVisa?

-Anyone with indefinite leave to remain (ILR) who uses an ink stamp or vignette in a passport to prove their rights can continue to use their documents as they do today, including for travel, but they are still encouraged to make a free No Time Limit (NTL) application to access an eVisa at www.gov.uk/eVisa.
+Anyone with indefinite leave to remain (ILR) who uses an ink stamp or vignette in a passport to prove their rights can continue to use their documents as they do today, including for travel, but they are encouraged to make a free No Time Limit (NTL) application to access an eVisa.
 They can do this at any time.

 Everyone must have their own UKVI account.
 Where a child under the age of 18 is unable to create and manage their own account, a parent or guardian should do this for them.
-You can read more about creating a UKVI account for a child here.
+More information about creating a UKVI account for a child is available on GOV.UK.

 What do eVisas mean for international travel?

-When travelling, the immigration status for most passengers will be checked digitally – either via automated systems or using the online View and Prove service.
-If needed, carriers can also call our 24/7 UK Border Force Carrier Support Hub to confirm a passenger’s immigration status.
+When travelling, most people’s immigration permission will be checked digitally through their passports and travel documents – either via automated systems or using the online View and Prove service.

 Will expired BRPs and EUSS BRCs be accepted by airlines and carriers if a passenger doesn’t have an eVisa yet?

-On this basis, the Home Office allows carriers - such as airlines – to initially accept a biometric residence permit (BRP) or EU Settlement Scheme biometric residence card (EUSS BRC) which expired on or after 31 December 2024 as valid evidence of permission to travel.
+To further facilitate the transition to eVisas, for a limited time the Home Office is allowing carriers - such as airlines – to accept a biometric residence permit (BRP) or EU Settlement Scheme biometric residence card (EUSS BRC) which expired on or after 31 December 2024 as valid evidence of permission to travel.

 What support is available?